sensu/sensu-docs/content/sensu-go/6.7/plugins/featured-integrations/sumologic.md

 ## Get the plugin

-For a turnkey experience with the Sensu Sumo Logic Handler plugin, use our curated, configurable quick-start templates for [event storage][6] and [metric storage][8] to integrate Sensu with your existing workflows and send observation data to an HTTP Logs and Metrics Source.
+For a turnkey experience with the Sensu Sumo Logic Handler plugin, use the [Sensu Catalog][10] in the web UI to configure and install it.
+Or, use our curated, configurable quick-start templates for [event storage][6] and [metric storage][8] to integrate Sensu with your existing workflows and send observation data to an HTTP Logs and Metrics Source.

-To build your own workflow or integrate Sensu with existing workflows, add the [Sensu Sumo Logic Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset hub, to build your own workflow or integrate Sensu with your existing Sumo Logic workflows.
+To build your own workflow or integrate Sensu with existing workflows, add the [Sensu Sumo Logic Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset hub.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.

 ## More resources